30 Thanksgiving Dishes That Travel Well

 Homemade Green Bean Casserole RecipeHomemade Green Bean Casserole Recipe

-salt, yellow onion, nonstick cooking spray, salt, garlic, all purpose flour and 8 more
+dried thyme, salt, french fried onions, salt, all purpose flour and 9 more

-Sweet Potato Casserole with Pecan Praline Topping RecipeSweet Potato Casserole with Pecan Praline Topping Recipesugar, sweet potatoes, vanilla extract, butter, all purpose flour and 5 more
+Sweet Potato Casserole with Pecan Praline Topping RecipeSweet Potato Casserole with Pecan Praline Topping Recipeall purpose flour, vanilla extract, sweet potatoes, large eggs and 6 more

-Garlic Parmesan Roasted Brussels Sprouts RecipeGarlic Parmesan Roasted Brussels Sprouts Recipeblack pepper, salt, fresh lemon juice, extra virgin olive oil and 3 more
+Garlic Parmesan Roasted Brussels Sprouts RecipeGarlic Parmesan Roasted Brussels Sprouts Recipegarlic, salt, extra virgin olive oil, grated Parmesan cheese and 3 more